quilime/evm-nft-contract-boilerplate/README.md

 ## Deployment to Testnets and Mainnets

 Now that you are satisfied with your Contract and you've run extensive testing, you may be ready to deploy to testnets.
+Be sure to change your private key in the .env to the account you wish to deploy the contract with on the respective network.
+You must also have enough Eth to cover deployment costs.

 Deploy to rinkeby and verify the contract
 ```